Special Weather Statement issued for Clay by NWS - NewsBreak

 Special Weather Statement issued for Clay by NWS

-Effective: 2021-08-11 11:00:00 EDT Expires: 2021-08-10 19:45:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Target Area: Clay A strong thunderstorm will impact portions of eastern Clay County through 745 PM EDT At 712 PM EDT, Doppler radar was tracking a strong thunderstorm over Hayesville, moving east at 15 mph.
-HAZARD...Wind gusts up to 50 mph and penny size hail.
+Effective: 2021-08-09 15:48:00 CDT Expires: 2021-08-09 16:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Clay A strong thunderstorm will impact portions of southwestern Clay County through 415 PM CDT At 348 PM CDT, Doppler radar was tracking a strong thunderstorm 8 miles northeast of Parkdale, or 8 miles north of Goodwater.
+This storm was nearly stationary.
+HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor damage to outdoor objects is possible.
-Locations impacted include Hayesville, Shooting Creek and Tusquitee.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...50 MPHalerts.weather.gov
+Locations impacted include Ashland, Cleveland Crossroads, Roselle and Millerville.
+MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0